jongpie/NebulaCacheManager/joys-of-apex-article/README.md

 }
 ```

-With these changes in place, we now have a way to cache & retrieve queues across multiple transactions - this is a fanstatic start to improving the performance of our Apex code.
+With these changes in place, we now have a way to cache & retrieve queues across multiple transactions - this is a fantastic start to improving the performance of our Apex code.
 But the number of lines of code needed has quickly grown already, we haven't handled some of the possible exceptions that platform cache can throw, and we've hardcoded the partition name.

 We can take this further.
 It's time to build a centralized cache management system!

 ## 1. Start Small: Implementing A Simple Transaction Cache

 Now that we've discussed how constants & static variables work in Apex, let's start there.
-We need a fancy caching system in Apex - it should
+We need a fancy caching system in Apex - it should:

 - Provide Apex developers with the ability to add, retrieve, update, and clear cached data
 - Support caching of any Apex data type